techcet/website-1/docs/concepts/service-catalog/index.md

 ## Architecture

-Service Catalog is built on the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker) and is implemented as a set of deployments:
+Service Catalog is built on the [Open Service Broker API](https://github.com/openservicebrokerapi/servicebroker) and is implemented as an extension API server, controller manager, and etcd operator.

-* Extension API server
-* Controller manager
-* Etcd operator

-It communicates with Service Brokers via the OSB API and acts as an intermediary for the Kubernetes API Server in order to negotiate the initial provisioning and return the credentials necessary for the application to use the Managed Service.
+It communicates with Service Brokers via the OSB API and acts as an intermediary for the Kubernetes API Server in order to negotiate the initial provisioning and return the credentials necessary for the application to use a Managed Service.

 ![Service Catalog Architecture](/images/docs/service-catalog-architecture.svg)